SEN Information Report 2022-2023

 There is a detailed transition programme in place for children new to the school, moving to new classes or leaving the school.
 The level of support offered is dependent on each child’s needs, age and development.
 In the Foundation Stage there are visits to the child’s current setting, meetings with their current teacher and a visit to our school for a morning.
 In KS1 and KS2 the children have a move up day in July where they meet their new teacher and see their new classroom.

-The Year 6 children also have a move up day and some secondary schools offer additional support for transition with children with SEN such as additional visits, summer school and activities planned to minimise any anxieties the child may have.
+The Year 6 children also have a move up day and transitional workshops.
+Some secondary schools offer additional support for transition with children with SEN such as additional visits, summer school and activities planned to minimise any anxieties the child may have.
 The Inclusion Manager will liaise with all Secondary Schools to ensure relevant information is passed on.

 Other support during transition offered may include a pupil passport to take to the next teacher, photographs of the staff and classroom to take home with them and additional opportunities to visit their new classroom.